 Naarah’s primary love for the arts lies within her cultural tradition of storytelling and the magic of both watching and creating live performances.
 Alongside her love for performing, Naarah has also found a passion for arts administration and ensuring 'the show must go on' from behind the scenes.

 Naarah also works as a music tutor, running choirs within schools and teaching privately.
-She is thrilled to be working for the Tasmanian Youth Orchestra again and in particular working so closely with the chorales where her passion for singing lies.
+She is thrilled to be working for the Tasmanian Youth Orchestras again and in particular working so closely with the chorales where her passion for singing lies.